 When the government throws money into the economy, it passes through many “nodes” (person or organization), and each node has three coefficients along with it: spend/save, innovation, and upside.

-The Spend/Save Ratio means when people get money, how much of it do they spend, and how much of it do they save up.
-If they save up all the money once they receive it, then the economy will not improve.
+The Spend/Save Ratio (Coefficient) means when people get money, how much of it do they spend, and how much of it do they save up.
+If they save up all the money once they receive it, then the economy will not improve (unless it gets invested into another business that has high spend/save ratio).

 In times of uncertainty, people who are fairly wealthy will save money.
 The only people that will spend are low income earners that can barely afford their own living.
 These people are forced to spend all the money they have each month, boosting the economy forward, especially if they pay others who are low in income too.